Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Financial planning and health insurance go hand in hand

-If your income exceeded $97,000 in 2021, your 2023 Medicare Part D and Part B premiums depend on your income.
-And as you can see in the tables above, the additional premiums can be substantial.
+If your income exceeded $106,000 in 2023, your 2025 Medicare Part D and Part B premiums depend on your income.
+As you can see in the tables above, the additional premiums can be substantial.

 Understanding how this works – including what counts as income as far as Medicare is concerned – is a key part of your financial planning.
 And since the government will base your premiums on your income from two years ago, you’ll also want to have a good understanding of how to appeal an IRMAA determination, in case you experience a life change that reduces your income.